 Timescales for complaints

-- All formal complaints will be acknowledged within 3 working days
+• All complaints will be acknowledged within five working days of receipt.

-- Stage 1 complaints will be investigated and a written outcome provided within 13 working days of receiving your complaint
+• Stage one complaints will be investigated and a written outcome provided within ten working days of the complaint being acknowledged

-- Stage 2 complaints will be investigated and a written outcome provided within 18 working days of receiving your complaint
+• Stage two complaints will be investigated and a written outcome provided within 20 working days of the complaint being acknowledged

-After each stage 1 complaint you will be offered the opportunity to complete a complaints satisfaction survey.
+After each stage one complaint you will be offered the opportunity to complete a complaints satisfaction survey.
 This is to help us to improve our complaints service.

 The complaint will be reinvestigated by a different manager, who will look at your complaint again and/or request additional information.
-We will respond to all stage two complaints within 18 working days.
-If you are still not happy with the response given at stage two you can request that your complaint is escalated to stage three, the final stage in our complaints process.
+We will respond to all stage two complaints within 20 working days.

 Complaints policy